dsp-jetpack/JetPack/doc/deployment_guide.md

 # Trademarks
 Copyright © 2014-2019 Dell Inc. or its subsidiaries.
 All rights reserved.

-Microsoft® and Windows® are registered trademarks of Microsoft Corporation in the United States and/or other countries.
+Intel® and Xeon® are registered trademarks of Intel Corporation.
+Oracle® and Java® are registered trademarks of Oracle Corporation and/or its affiliates

-Red Hat®, Red Hat Enterprise Linux®, and Ceph are trademarks or registered trademarks of Red Hat, Inc., registered in the U.S. and other countries.
-Linux® is the registered trademark of Linus Torvalds in the U.S. and other countries.
-Oracle® and Java® are registered trademarks of Oracle Corporation and/or its affiliates.
+Mellanox, the Mellanox logo, ConnectX, CORE-Direct, and GPUDirect are registered trademarks of Mellanox Technologies, Ltd. Mellanox Multi-Host is a trademark of Mellanox Technologies, Ltd. All rights reserved.

-> DISCLAIMER: The OpenStack® Word Mark and OpenStack Logo are either registered trademarks/ service marks or trademarks/service marks of the OpenStack Foundation, in the United States and other countries, and are used with the OpenStack Foundation's permission.
+DISCLAIMER: The OpenStack® Word Mark and OpenStack Logo are either registered trademarks/ service marks or trademarks/service marks of the OpenStack Foundation, in the United States and other countries, and are used with the OpenStack Foundation's permission.
 We are not affiliated with, endorsed or sponsored by the OpenStack Foundation or the OpenStack community.

 <div style="page-break-after: always;"></div>